Cassiobury Court

 Cassiobury Court is one of the leading drug addiction treatment centres in the UK.
 Our reputation for providing effective drug and alcohol rehab treatment has helped us remain at the forefront of private addiction treatment.

-With a wide array of treatment options including innovative techniques such as NAD+ detox which rapidly speeds up the detoxification stage of rehab, we have shown that we are always on the lookout for the most effective treatments to benefit our clients.
+With a wide array of treatment options, including innovative techniques, we have shown that we’re always on the lookout for the most effective treatments to benefit our clients.

 For more information on the treatment methods in our drug rehabilitation programmes, visit our addiction therapies page.

-Our facilities consider all aspects of residential living, ensuring that comfort and safety can be maintained.
+Our residential treatment facilities have been constructed to provide comfort and safety for individuals residing there.
 Cassiobury Court’s premier accommodation is also the perfect environment to treat addiction; we offer extensive packages of group and individual therapy during the week designed to help secure a lasting recovery from addiction.

 After a long day of treatments and therapies, our clients can relax in our communal lounges and beautiful outside spaces.
 Alternatively, private time can be enjoyed within personal spaces.